 There is absolutely no paucity of budget in-ear earphones that can effectively replace your stock earphones.
-However, the plethora of choice only leads to confusion as to which one is a better pick.
+However, the plethora of choices only leads to confusion as to which one is a better pick.

 and the RP-HJE190

 .
 Both these earphones come with their own share of strengths and flaws, but more than anything, they leave you with great value for money.
 Thus, if you want to replace your stock earphones with a great sounding pair of in-ears, without burning a hole in your pocket, check out this detailed comparison.